 Migrate Accounting Software Safely

 Your finger feels a little shaky when getting ready to migrate your financial data from one system (old) to another (new).
-This guide will show you how to migrate from existing accounting software step by step: planning the move, exporting and cleaning data, testing the import and finally — cutover with a minimum interruptions.
+This guide will show you how to migrate from existing accounting software step by step: planning the move, exporting and cleaning data, testing the import and finally — cutover with a minimum of interruptions.

 Why plan before you export